SABrereton/GCN_Ghost_Chase--Type_A/README.md

 ### Legal / Licencing Information

-GCN Ghost Chase was forked from "Ghost Chase" by Neal Cavalier-Smith & Graham White, published in 1983 in the book "49 Explosive Games for the ZX Spectrum" by Interface Publications which was authored by Tim Hartnell - ISBN 0 907563 53 8.
+GCN Ghost Chase was forked from "Ghost Chase" by Neal Cavalier-Smith and Graham White, published in 1983 in the book "49 Explosive Games for the ZX Spectrum" by Interface Publications which was authored by Tim Hartnell - ISBN 0 907563 53 8.

 Copyright remains with the current copyright owners.

-GCN Ghost Chase & it's developers are not affiliated or endorsed by any former or current copyright owners of Ghost Chase.
+GCN Ghost Chase and it's developers are not affiliated or endorsed by any former or current copyright owners of Ghost Chase.

 This program is provided "AS IS" WITHOUT ANY WARRANTY; without